17 excellent reasons to volunteer in 2020

-2017 is here at last!
+2020 is here at last!
 Is volunteering on your New Year resolutions list?
-If not, here are 17 reasons to volunteer in 2017.
+If not, here are 17 reasons to volunteer in 2020.

 It helps you create a positive impression, makes you more innovative, creative and gives you a range of useful skills.
 It’s not just us that believe this, recruiters do too!

 So just what are the reasons that makes employers love volunteers so much?

 Employers love a candidate with a range of soft skills and luckily, volunteering gives you plenty of those.
-You are faced with problems on a daily basis, you have to deal with a mix of personalities and all while adjusting to life outside of your comfort zone.
+You are faced with problems on a daily basis, and have to deal with a mix of personalities – all while adjusting to life outside of your comfort zone.

 This all adds up and helps to improve your teamwork, leadership, problem-solving and people skills.
-All in all, another excellent reason to get out there and volunteer!
+All in all, this is another excellent reason to get out there and volunteer.

-Volunteering, at home or abroad, gives you the chance to vote every day about the kind of community and world you want to live in.
+Volunteering, whether at home or abroad, gives you the chance to contribute every day to the kind of community and world you want to live in.

 Not sure where to start in your volunteering journey?